Skip to Main Content

 Donor segmentation features allow you to divide your donors into groups based on relevant characteristics that they share.
 For instance, you could segment donors by giving level, communication preferences, or how recently they donated.
 This process enables you to tailor outreach and appeals, target donors more effectively, and streamline your marketing and fundraising efforts.

-Your donor database should let you create an unlimited number of donor segments and easily locate them using filters.
+Your online fundraising tool should let you create an unlimited number of donor segments and easily locate them using filters.
 If the database includes email tools, you should be able to send emails to certain segments while automatically personalizing email content to each individual within the segment.

 Reporting capabilities are vital for getting a holistic view of your donors and their actions.
-Choose a donor database that comes equipped with multiple out-of-the-box reports along with custom report creation options.
+Choose a donor database with multiple out-of-the-box reports and custom report creation options.
 Also, look for robust reporting dashboards that automatically analyze your data and visualize it in clear ways.

-For instance, this example of a report from Bonterra Fundraising and Engagement shows information about a nonprofit’s monthly donors, including a graph of their average contribution size and a table of historical program growth:
+For instance, this example of a report from Bonterra Fundraising and Engagement shows information about a nonprofit’s monthly giving program, including a graph of their average contribution size and a table of historical program growth:

 Integration capabilities